wenjia-z/ORIE4741_Project/README.md

 Limitation and possible solutions

 ### Expected outcome:
-Finding a machine learning model which could predict the rise and fall of stock price  with relatively high accuracy.
+Finding a machine learning model which could predict the rise and fall of stock price  with relatively high accuracy